Search tips

 The Life series takes us to India, Africa, Asia, Europe, South America, Mexico, the Middle East, the Pacific Islands, and the United States to examine the problems that the global economy is continuing, if not propagating for billions of people.
 The films suggest that everyone on this planet has a social responsibility to everyone else, and that all should be afforded the same human rights and a share in the fruits of the new world economy.

-Note: Any six programs from Life are available for $595.
-Please type the six programs you have chosen in the "Special instructions/comments" field in the check-out section of the shopping cart.
+Note: Any six or more programs from any LIFE SERIES are available for $99 each.
+Please type the programs you have chosen in the "Special instructions/comments" field in the check-out section of the shopping cart.
+Or use the handy checklist.

 The titles in the series are: